← Back to about

 How YC shaped Pangea

 By Demo Day, we'd raised $3.3 million in total funding and were able to run at things much more aggressively.
 But the lasting value of YC wasn't the money — it was the network.
-I'm still deeply connected to the YC community.
-Through the NYC Founders Club, I helped run alumni happy hours every single month, and two of my batch mates became founding partners in that community.
 The relationships from YC have compounded in ways I couldn't have predicted, and they've shaped not just Pangea but everything I've built since.

 Principles I kept, advice I ignored

 YC gives you an enormous amount of advice, but it takes time for the lessons to actually internalize.
 People can tell you things all day — you still have to come to your own conclusions and figure out how to apply them in your specific context.
-The biggest tension I felt was around scale.
-YC really encourages you to think big — how does this become a billion-dollar company?
-And that's valuable, but it can also cause you to make decisions that sacrifice short-term growth for a vision that's still too far away.
 We leaned into being a product-led, self-serve platform because we thought we needed volume.
-In hindsight, being more sales-led, more consultative, more curated in our approach would have served us better in those early post-batch years.
+In hindsight, being more sales-led, more consultative, more curated would have served us better.
 Sometimes the faster path to something huge is building a viable business first, and then scaling from a position of strength.